yousernaym/vm/README.md

 A Windows app that visualizes note-based music files, inspired by Stephen Malinovski's [MAM videos](https://www.youtube.com/user/smalin).
 Supports midi, tracker and sid files.
 Can produce accompanying audio automatically or you can supply your own mixed-down audio file.
-Can export mp4 video files with support for 360-degree videos.
+Can export mkv video files with lossless H264 video compression and uncompressed audio.
+Support for 360-degree videos.
 [Example video](https://www.youtube.com/watch?v=I5NhREgxhDw)

 ## Building the source